 Writing an Employee POV Letter

 Writing an employee POV letter is similar to a cover letter, and can be used as such, because it has the core elements.
 One of the differences is that a cover letter is tailored to a specific audience, or job.
-A POV letter you can use for multiple jobs.
+A POV letter you can use for multiple jobs and help you focus on the right kind of opportunity.
 Here is an example.

 I’ve read enough job descriptions to know they all start sounding the same after a while.
 “Fast-paced environment.”
 “Room for growth.”
 “Work hard, play hard.”
 Some of it’s true.
 Some of it’s fluff.
 But I’m not just looking for another job.
 I’m looking for a place to belong.
 I want to work somewhere that sees me as more than my resume.
 Somewhere that values what I bring to the table, even if I haven’t sat at one exactly like theirs before.